-What natural therapies does health insurance cover?
+What massage and natural therapies does private health insurance cover?

-There are different types of natural therapies health insurance covers.
 The following are some of the most popular natural therapies in Australia that are covered by private health insurance.

-Acupuncture is a natural therapy that has been practised for thousands of years, originating in ancient China.
+Acupuncture is a natural therapy that has been practiced for thousands of years, originating in ancient China.
 This therapy works by using fine needles that are carefully inserted into specific points across the skin.
 Acupuncture is used to treat a variety of conditions, commonly dental pain, jaw pain and nausea following chemotherapy or surgical operations.

 Which natural therapies are no longer covered by health insurance?